-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
 Any coins you find and lock, including the 2016 First World War Centenary Army £2 coin can be yours.

 Find out which other £2 coins are rare or valuable, visit the £2 Coin Value index page to learn more about UK coins in circulation and new releases.